 A more sustainable development requires everyone to deal in a serious and responsible way with the issue.
 Liechtenstein and its banks are doing this.
 The country’s 11 municipalities have been certified with the ‘Energy City’ label since 2013.
 Liechtenstein is thus the only country in the world that can call itself an ‘Energy Country’.
 The label symbolises how sustainability is broadly enshrined in policymaking and the population.
 Long-term thinking and action are part of Liechtenstein’s DNA.
 The business models of our member banks also distinguish themselves from short-term banking.
 The banks’ products embraced sustainability long before everyone was talking about it.
 An analysis of all Liechtenstein funds carried out in 2016 already showed positive results: although most of the evaluated funds were conventional, their average ESG rating – the benchmark for measuring environmental and social sustainability and good corporate governance – was almost 60 points.
 The results show that numerous Liechtenstein equity funds met the ESG criteria to a high degree already early on.

 For us, sustainability is not a passing fashion, it goes beyond purely environmental aspects, and we understand it holistically.
 A lot of people are talking about sustainability; we act sustainably.
 The commitment of the Liechtenstein Bankers Association to sustainable finance is also part of this fundamental commitment.
 In this context, the LBA joined the International Network of Financial Centres for Sustainability (FC4S) in April 2018, which was launched under the Italian G7 Presidency and under the umbrella of UN Environment.
-The network currently includes 20 international financial centres – Abu Dhabi, Astana, Casablanca, Dublin, Frankfurt, Geneva, Guernsey, Hong Kong, London, Luxembourg, Liechtenstein, Milan, New York, Paris, Seoul, Shanghai, Shenzhen, Stockholm, Toronto, and Zurich – as well as the following partner organisations: Climate Bonds Initiative, Sustainable Digital Finance Alliance, Sustainable Stock Exchange Initiative, Principles for Responsible Investment (PRI), and UNEP Finance Initiative.
+The network currently includes more than 20 international financial centres – Beijing, Casablanca, Dublin, Frankfurt, Geneva, Hong Kong, London, Luxembourg, Liechtenstein, Milan, Mexico, New York, Paris, Seoul, Shanghai, Shenzhen, Stockholm, Tokyo, Toronto, and Zurich – as well as the following partner organisations: Climate Bonds Initiative, Sustainable Digital Finance Alliance, Sustainable Stock Exchange Initiative, Principles for Responsible Investment (PRI), and UNEP Finance Initiative.

 Proposal of the European Commission for a package to promote sustainable growth and as an outcome the Action Plan on Sustainable Finance adopted in March 2018